miakizu/SECC8/README.md

 ---

 ## **Planned Updates**
-- Support for additional file formats (e.g., `.zip`, `.7z`).
+- Support for additional file formats
-- Ability to partition and encrypt folders directly (eliminating the need to manually compress folders into `.rar` files first).
+- Ability to partition and encrypt folders directly (eliminating the need to manually compress folders into archive files first).
 - Improved error logging for easier debugging.
 - A sleek and user-friendly GUI.